Logo Futurismo

 For instance, North Atlantic right whales, in comparison with other animals engaged in sperm competition, evolved disproportionate adaptations.
 Researchers suggest that the aquatic environment may be the main influencing factor.

-Since in the ocean, males cannot restrict the female’s access to other males, and they further did not evolve behavioral mating strategies for competition like the sperm whales, they purely rely on their sperm quantity and penis length for successful mating!
+In the ocean, males cannot restrict the female’s access to other males, and they have not evolved behavioral mating strategies for competition, unlike sperm whales.
+As a result, they rely solely on their sperm quantity and penis length for successful mating.

 Two-Southern-right-whales-mating-off-the-coast-of-New-Zealand Does whale sperm make the ocean salty